-There are some things to do in the Dominican Republic that are quite simply a must in order to have a fabulous getaway experience.
+There are some things to do in the Dominican Republic that are quite simply a must-do in order to have a fabulous getaway experience.
 I love the Caribbean – I have just returned from my holidays in Antigua and can never get enough of the area.
-Much like Antigua, I find the Dominican Republic to be of my absolute favorite destinations whenever I feel the need to get some sun and tranquility.
+Much like Antigua, the Dominican Republic is a great destination if you need to get some sun and tranquility.

 A trip to the Dominican Republic can be planned any time of the year.
 The weather is pretty much perfect year-round.
 More than that: there are so many things to do in the Dominican Republic; endless activities and amazing food make it the perfect place to get away from life’s responsibilities.

 This nation shares the island of Hispaniola with Haiti and is the location of many important historical Spanish landmarks.
 With so many things to do in the Dominican Republic, and so many accommodation options available, this is a place that can satisfy anyone’s travel needs.
 Not to mention, it is known for being an affordable destination to travel or live.

 In this post, I will explain how to make the most of a trip to this gorgeous country, with tips on when to visit, on the places to see, the nicest beaches, what to pack, and needless to say on the best place to stay.

 The Nicest Things To Do In The Dominican Republic

 One of the top things to do in the Dominican Republic is exploring the island.
 There’s so much more than gorgeous beaches!
 The province of Puerto Plata is definitely a must-see.
 This area is located in the north of the island and has a good mix of tourist attractions and beautiful, calm lodging options.
 The Gregorio Luperón International Airport is conveniently located near the beach.
 This makes the accommodation options in the area favorable and sensible to optimize timing during your holiday.

 Visit Charcos of Damajaqua